fraud critical risk

 Synthetic identity fraud is a financial crime in which offenders create a fictitious person by combining real personal data, typically a valid Social Security Number, with fabricated information such as a false name, date of birth, or address.
 It belongs to the identity-based fraud category and is distinct from traditional identity theft: no real individual has their existing account compromised.
 The fraudster builds an entirely new person.

-The Federal Reserve Bank of Boston estimated in 2019 that synthetic identity fraud costs US financial institutions over $6 billion annually and accounts for the largest share of credit card fraud losses by dollar value.
-It's the fastest-growing financial crime in the US payment system.
+The Federal Reserve Bank of Boston's 2019 research estimated that synthetic identity fraud costs US financial institutions over $6 billion annually, accounting for roughly 80% of all US credit card fraud losses by dollar value.
+It's the fastest-growing financial crime in the US payment system, and the adoption of real-time payment rails has only widened the bust-out window available to fraudsters since then.

 The scale is significant for two reasons.
 First, there's often no victim in the traditional sense.
 The real person whose SSN is used typically has no idea until years later, sometimes when their own child tries to open a first credit account.
 Second, synthetic identities are designed to look legitimate.
 They pass standard KYC checks, build real credit histories, and often survive onboarding controls that would catch a stolen real identity.